TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         When a KVM VM is in transition from running to either 'off' (in the case of stop) or 'start' (in the case of reboot), the transition_to field will be set to indicate which state the VM is transitioning to.
+        Additionally when a VM is provisioning you may see this with a value of 'running'.

-        type: string value, one of: ['stopped', 'start']
+        type: string value, one of: ['stopped', 'start', 'running']
-        vmtype: KVM
+        vmtype: OS,KVM
         listable: no
         create: no
         update: no